Knife Maker's Mark for Jay Fisher Knives

 For new custom knife designs, the non-refundable $200.00 design fee is required to pay for all my work on a new design for you.
 The design fee goes toward the cost of your knife.
 Read the details about the design fee here.

 The only thing I ask is that when your knife is finished, please be ready to pay the balance so I can ship it to you right away.
-I realize that some people like to pay on a knife over time, but with so many knife orders in production, this would translate into an accounting nightmare for me.
+I realize that some people like to pay for a knife over time or with installments, but with so many knife orders in production, this would translate into an accounting nightmare for me.
 The easiest and most proven method I've used for over 30 years is the low deposit, and balance due on completion process.
 The waiting period also gives you, my client, the time to save up for the balance.

 For more related details, please look at my Knife Sales Policy page here.